-None of the rooms at Onsea House are overly large or luxurious, but the furnishings are well made and they are all comfortable and spotlessly clean.
-There are sumptuous four-poster beds with Italian cotton sheets, and wooden writing desks in each room.
-Each also has bathrobes, pool towels, a digital safe and a hairdryer.
+None of Onsea's four rooms is particularly large or luxurious, but the furnishings are well made – four-poster, Swahili-style beds with mosquito nets, and wooden writing desks in each room – and each room also has bathrobes, pool towels, a digital safe and a hairdryer.
 The rooms don't have air-conditioning because Arusha generally has moderate temperatures throughout the year.

 Onsea House is a small and personal property.
-It may not have the most luxurious rooms in Arusha, but when we visited in June 2008 we felt that the atmosphere and food were fantastic.
-As a result it has rapidly become one of our favourite places to stay in the area were it not trumped by Machweo itself.
+It may not have the most luxurious rooms in Arusha, but the food in the Machweo restaurant is fantastic and the overall set-up very comfy and relaxing.
+As a result it would be one of our favourite places to stay in the area were it not trumped by Machweo itself.

-Ideal length of stay: 1 night if you are simply passing through Arusha and the beginning or end of your safari.
+- One night if you are simply passing through Arusha and the beginning or end of your safari.
 However if you want a more leisurely stay you could easily spend two or three nights here.